Grad School Grants: Today’s Top Grants & How to Apply

 Grants are one way to pay for a portion of your graduate school expenses, but many students don’t know that grants exist or how to access them.
 Learn the best ways to find grants, which types you qualify for, and how to apply, plus check out our list of grants you can apply for today.

 So, your hard work has paid off and you’ve made it into grad school.
 The question now becomes how to support yourself during your education.
-While loans, scholarships, and part-time work are all potential ways of funding graduate school, grants are an often-overlooked option.
+While loans, scholarships, and part-time work are all potential ways of funding graduate school, over 16 billion dollars in grants were awarded to graduate students for the 2022/23 academic year—second only to federal loans,

 Grants are money given by an institution (public, private, or government) to fund a specific purpose.
 Unlike scholarships, which are based on academic merit, grants are awarded based on a wide variety of criteria, including financial need.
 Each grant has different eligibility requirements, so it pays to search and review grant offerings diligently.
 Keep reading to discover the different types of grants and find some you can apply for right away.